- Wednesday, June 17, 2015

 Music played over the loudspeakers at Head O’ Meadow Elementary School on Wednesday, June 17, just moments before the last bell rang for the 2014-15 school year.

 And that was when some of the school’s fourth grade students began to dance.

 According to staff, students danced in their classrooms while the song “Happy” played.

 By the time “Uptown Funk” was being played, the fourth graders formed a dance line.

-Newtown Middle School recently released its honor roll for the first quarter marking period of the 2014-15 school year.
+Newtown Middle School recently released its honor roll for the third quarter marking period of the 2014-15 school year.
 The following seventh and eighth grade students earned their place on the list.

 Eighth Grade Honor Roll

 - Wednesday, June 10, 2015

 Within a week of a Facility and Enrollment Study Committee report presentation, the Hawley Elementary School community delivered a sharp response to the idea of closing the school.

 A facility and enrollment study, presented by Superintendent of Schools Joseph V. Erardi, Jr, at the Board of Education’s meeting on Tuesday, June 2, recommends closing Hawley Elementary School due to declining enrollment.